 Having expected this, the executive assistant rose up from behind her desk and was about to throw herself in front of Porter when the governor himself emerged from his office.
-His only reason for doing so had been to ask his assistant if she would call down to the executive dinning room and have them send something up for the two of them, for they still had a great deal more to do before either could call it a day.
+His only reason for doing so had been to ask his assistant if she would call down to the executive dining room and have them send something up for the two of them, for they still had a great deal more to do before either could call it a day.
 Upon seeing Porter headed his way with a cameraman on her heels, he made the kind of snap decision he was famous for.

-Pausing in the open doorway of his office, he reasoned now would be as good a time as any to make public the plan he, his chief political advisors and a number of other state governors had spent the afternoon cobbling together.
+Pausing in the open doorway of his office, he reasoned now would be as good a time as any to make public the plan he, his chief political advisors, and a number of other state governors had spent the afternoon cobbling together.
 After waving his assistant off, with more effort than such a simple gesture required, he prepared to greet Amy Porter with a smile as she approached.
 “Ms. Porter, your timing is impeccable.”

-Having expected an entirely different response from a man besieged by the overwhelming weight the Federal government was bring down on him, Porter was momentarily thrown by the governor’s manner, a point he picked up on, but kept to himself.
+Having expected an entirely different response from a man besieged by the overwhelming weight the Federal government was to bring down on him, Porter was momentarily thrown by the governor’s manner, a point he picked up on, but kept to himself.
 “I was about to ask my assistant to have dinner brought up to my office.
-Would you care to join me and, if you would like, have a nice quite chat while we wait?”
+Would you care to join me and, if you would like, have a nice quiet chat while we wait?”

-Burress’ charming manner, coupled with his invitation to join him for an impromptu dinner threw Porter.
+Burress’ charming manner, coupled with his invitation to join him for an impromptu dinner, threw Porter.
 This, she told herself as he was ushering her and her crew into his office, was not the way a politician facing a crisis behaved, especially one who had to deal with a Federal government that had clearly demonstrated earlier that day it was prepared to go to any length to bring his state back into full compliance with the law.
 This led her to wonder if he really understood the true magnitude of the consequences his support of Devin would be for him and the people who had put him in office.
-The idea that it was the Federal government, and not the state of Arizona, that needed to be worried never occurred to her.
-In the world she was familiar with, one in which the Federal authority was an important and often times dominant part of every aspect of Twenty-first Century American life, things didn’t work that way.
+The idea that it was the Federal government and not the state of Arizona that needed to be worried never occurred to her.
+In the world she was familiar with, one in which the Federal authority was an important and often times dominant part of every aspect of twenty-first century American life, things didn’t work that way.

 ~